Search this site

 The people are the friendliest of anywhere that I have traveled.
 They are always smiling, happy and inviting but also humble and somewhat reserved.

 There is no such thing as daylight savings time.
 The sun rises and sets at nearly the same time all year long.
 There is no winter, summer, spring or fall.
-Seasons are defined by the amount of rain it receives and are deemed dry and green seasons.
+On the west coast, seasons are defined by the amount of rain it receives and are deemed dry and green seasons.

 With the exception of the capital city of San Jose, and the surrounding suburbs, traffic and congestion are not a problem.